marlinmm/BanDiTS/README.md

 # Example Notebook
 You can find an example notebook containing explanations for the general functionality [here](https://github.com/marlinmm/BanDiTS/blob/master/notebook/example.ipynb).
 * For plotting of the result maps in the notebook the package _matplotlib_ is required and the package _skimage_ is recommended
+* If you have trouble viewing the notebook on github, try viewing it [here](https://nbviewer.jupyter.org/github/marlinmm/BanDiTS/blob/master/notebook/example.ipynb).

 # _WORK IN PROGRESS_